 - Asked: how to verify privacy and intellectual property policies for AI tools in Canvas, particularly regarding data Open AI may access or store from course content. - Answered: Canvas/Instructor tools terms of use and "nutrition facts" detail FERPA compliance, handling of personally identifiable information (PII) like student IDs, and which tools read course content.
-Recommended checking OpenAl's official privacy policy and data usage terms to see what is collected and stored.

-Referenced: spreadsheet of relevant links in the Canvas community for privacy and compliance information (PDF linked here)
+Recommended checking OpenAl's official privacy policy and data usage terms to see what is collected and stored. - Referenced: spreadsheet of relevant links in the Canvas community for privacy and compliance information (PDF linked here)

 Senator Tircuit made a motion to move the item to the Discussion Agenda of the next meeting, seconded.
-Point of order
+Point of order made that a motion is not necessary, but the request was noted by ASEC.

-- Senators concerned that AI tools in Canvas were implemented without faculty input and may undermine critical thinking, skill development, and intellectual property, while raising ethical and privacy issues.
-Concerned AI undermines faculty responsibility to give individual attention, devalues student contributions, and interferes with proper time management and teaching obligations. - Clarified: Al tools in Canvas are entirely opt-in, have not been implemented by default, and using them is not mandatory. - Question of purview and if the Academic Senate should consider whether introducing AI aligns with academic standards and excellence, while respecting faculty academic freedom.
+- Senator concerns included that AI tools in Canvas were implemented without faculty input and may undermine critical thinking, skill development, and intellectual property, while raising ethical and privacy issues. - Senators also expressed concerns Al undermines faculty responsibility to give individual attention, devalues student contributions, and interferes with proper time management and teaching obligations. - Clarified: Al tools in Canvas are entirely opt-in, have not been implemented by default, and using them is not mandatory. - Question of purview and if the Academic Senate should consider whether introducing AI aligns with academic standards and excellence, while respecting faculty academic freedom. - Question was also raised regarding the security of faculty and student data, which was not answered.

-With no time remaining on the item, President Stover concluded the meeting by asking faculty to consider their responsibility to the students, their future, and the workplace they are entering, which is requiring them to use AI.
+With no time remaining on the item, President Stover concluded the meeting by asking faculty to consider their responsibility to the students, their future, and the workplace they are entering, which is requiring them to use Al.